Strong Hilbert space fragmentation via emergent quantum drums in two dimensions: Model and its properties

 \subsubsection{Shielding region and closest approach of drums}

-Each quantum drum is associated with a shielding region of its own such that two quantum drums can fluctuate independently as long as the boundaries of their corresponding shielding regions do not cross.
+Each quantum drum is associated with a shielding region of its own such that two quantum drums can fluctuate independently as long as the boundaries of their shielding regions do not cross.
 Given any Fock state consistent with a single quantum drum composed of a finite number of elementary plaquettes with the rest of the sites that do not belong to the drum being $\sigma^z=-1$ (no bosons), the corresponding shielding region can again be fixed by a classical construction.
+For this purpose, let us define

+where $n_{\Box_j}$ is computed using {\it all} the Fock states that are accessible from the starting Fock state by ring-exchanges on elementary plaquettes.
+By definition (see Sec.~\ref{drumsIS}), all plaquettes that belong to a quantum drum have $n_{\Box_j}=2$.
+For a quantum drum embedded in the vacuum state, all other elementary plaquettes must have either $n_{\Box_j}=0$ or $1$.
+Importantly, only those plaquettes that lie to the exterior of the drum and directly share an edge or a vertex with the plaquettes on the perimeter of the drum {\it can} have $n_{\Box_j}=1$ while all other exterior plaquettes necessarily have $n_{\Box_j}=0$.
+To identify the subset of exterior plaquettes with $n_{\Box_j}=1$ requires constructing all the Fock states accessible to the given quantum drum since certain plaquettes with $n_{\Box_j}=2$ may allow two up-spins (bosons) only along one diagonal and not the other (e.g., see Fig.~\ref{drumsandshields} for such plaquettes that are labeled by ``u'' and also indicated in pink.)

-The shielding region only consists of a subset of the elementary plaquettes that directly share edges/vertices with the plaquettes on the perimeter of a quantum drum, irrespective of the size of the drum.
-Thus, the thickness of the shielding region {\em does not} scale with the size of the quantum drum and remains $O(1)$ in lattice units (e.g., see Fig.~\ref{drumsandshields} and Fig.~\ref{shields}).
+The shielding region of a quantum drum composed of a finite number of elementary plaquettes only consists of these exterior plaquettes with $n_{\Box_j}=1$ that directly share edges/vertices with the plaquettes on the perimeter of a quantum drum irrespective of the size of the drum.
+Thus, the thickness of the shielding region {\em does not} scale with the size of the quantum drum and remains $O(1)$ in lattice units (see Fig.~\ref{drumsandshields} and Fig.~\ref{shields} for examples).
+The boundary of the shielding region is defined as the closed curve formed by the edges that are common to the the exterior plaquettes with $n_{\Box_j}=1$ and $n_{\Box_j}=0$.
+The sites belonging to this boundary do not carry any $\sigma^z=+1$ spins (bosons).

-Let us first consider an elementary one-plaquette quantum drum starting from the vacuum state and then placing two $\sigma^z=+1$ spins (bosons) along any one of the diagonals of an elementary plaquette.
-Given this Fock state, ring-exchange is possible on only this elementary plaquette which then generates another Fock state where the $\sigma_z=+1$ spins (bosons) get transported to the other diagonal of this plaquette.
-Considering both these Fock states to compute